4SakenWun/nmap-report-tool/README.md

 # Nmap Vulnerability Scanner & Report Generator
-A Python-based penetration testing tool that automates nmap vulnerability scanning and generates professional reports in PDF, DOCX, or text format.
+A Python-based penetration testing tool that automates nmap vulnerability scanning and generates professional reports in PDF, DOCX, text, HTML, Markdown, or JSON.

 Roadmap: See the planned enhancements and future CEH-friendly projects in [ROADMAP.md](./ROADMAP.md).